-Delinquent tuition and fees will be collected by either a third party servicer or SOCHi's Student Finance department.
-Students and graduates will be notified by mail, email, and telephone of their past due payments.
+Delinquent tuition and fees will be collected

+by a third party servicer or SOCHi's Student Finance Department.
+Graduates and students will be notified by mail, email, and telephone of their past due payments.
 Once all attempts to collect have been exhausted, SOCHi will turn delinquent accounts to a collection agency.